Numbers

 Radio amateurs monitor these

-broadcasts and they sometimes give nicknames to a
+broadcasts and sometimes give nicknames to a

 station, according to its typical introduction